William Quigley (artist): The Boxer Series

 In 1999, downtown New York artist William Quigley was commissioned to create a "no contemporary" fighter painting for a friend.
-The Boxer Series is a continuing work in progress that investigates through visual study the growth, history, character and impact of the boxing fighter since its birth in the late 1800s.
-Consisting of confident portraits, traditional confrontational boxing poses, head to head battles, and an occasional knockdown, the subject matter subtly makes comparisons between the life of a prize fighter and one of a painter aiming for something else.
+The Boxer Series is a work in progress that investigates the impact of the boxing fighter since its birth in the late 1800s.
+Consisting of portraits, traditional boxing poses, head-to-head battles, and knockdown.

 Civil War Show

-This show consisted of 16 paintings, one carved sculpture of a 15-year-old black Union soldier, and a 40-page hand painted book visually illustrating an interplanetary diary of the War.
-As the series developed, the theme became more focused on not only the individual lives of the soldiers, generals and President Abraham Lincoln, but the fight for freedom and respect for the black culture, then considered slaves.
+This show consisted of 16 paintings, one carved sculpture of a 15-year-old black Union soldier, and a 40-page hand-painted book visually illustrating an interplanetary diary of the War.
+As the series developed, the theme was later developed to focus on freedom and Black culture.

 The Civil War Book

-The Civil War Book was the fourth book made by William Quigley.
-Originally it was intended to be a sketch pad for ideas and information about the American Civil War, yet, it later became an elaborate complement to the Civil War Paintings and was shown at the Lawrence Gallery in 1996.
-The book's gritty design incorporates war documentation, random notes, photos and nostalgic battlefield tales illustrating one of the most complex and misunderstood wars in American history.
+The Civil War Book was the fourth book written by William Quigley.
+Originally intended to be a sketch pad for ideas and information about the American Civil War, it later became a complement to the Civil War paintings and was shown at the Lawrence Gallery in 1996.
+The book's design incorporates war documentation, random notes, photos and battlefield tales.